 Keyboard can detach a little too easily.

-High-quality case made from one of the best case companies out there.
-Removable spine allows use with magnetic covers like Apple Smart Folio.
+A high-quality case made by 1 of the best case companies out there.
+The removable spine allows use with magnetic covers like Apple Smart Folio.
 Has a loop for Apple Pencil.

 Not as slim as other cases.
 No cover.